 - Purple Martins compete with House Sparrows and European Starlings for nesting sites.
 By keeping compartments closed until Purple Martins return to their breeding habitat, you can help reduce this competition.
 Starling-resistant entrance holes can also help reduce competition from starlings.

 - Houses mounted on poles in water (e.g., lakeshores) may have less problems with European Starlings, House Sparrows, and predators like cats, squirrels, and raccoons.
-If mounting the martin house over water, be sure to place it about 2' above the high-water level of the lake.
+If mounting the martin house over water, be sure to place it about 2 feet; above the high-water level of the lake.
 The houses should placed in a shallow area that can be checked while standing in the water.

 - Martin houses can also be attached to docks.